BE YOUR OWN BEST ADVOCATE

 About the blogger @TomHulsey

-After Tom beat cancer and achieved his post-surgery goals, he turned his focus to education and advocacy.
-He is a Board Member at ZERO The End of Prostate Cancer, volunteers at the Baylor Scott & White Cancer Health & Wellness Center, and a Reviewer for the DoD’s (Department of Defense) Congressionally Directed Medical Research Programs.
+After Tom beat cancer and achieved his post-surgery goals (walking his daughter down the aisle and completing IRONMAN Lake Placid & the IRONMAN World Championship), he turned his focus to education and advocacy for men’s health.
+He is a Board Member at ZERO The End of Prostate Cancer, volunteers at the Baylor Scott & White Cancer Health & Wellness Center, and a Peer Reviewer & Mentor for the DoD’s (Department of Defense) Congressionally Directed Medical Research Programs.
 He is the author of the soon-to-be released book, THE WINNING MINDSET THAT SAVED MY LIFE.
-Net proceeds from book sales will be donated to cancer research.
+Net proceeds from book sales will benefit to cancer research, awareness and education).